6 Ways to Maintain Your Car's Paint Job

 How often you wash your car depends on where you live and how you drive.
 Use this guide to determine the best schedule:

-Urban/Rural Areas Every two weeks
+• Urban/Rural Areas

-Coastal Regions Weekly (to remove salt)
+• Recommended Washing Frequency: Weekly (to remove salt)

-Winter Conditions Weekly (to clear road salt)
+• Recommended Washing Frequency: Weekly (to clear road salt)

-Off-Road Vehicles After each off-road trip
+• Recommended Washing Frequency: After each off-road trip

-Weekend-Only Cars Monthly
+• Weekend-Only Cars

-Daily Commuters Every two weeks
+• Daily Commuters

 If your car is parked outdoors most of the time, stick to a bi-weekly wash schedule, even if it’s not driven often.
 And if you notice any unexpected contaminants, clean the affected area right away instead of waiting for your next scheduled wash.